A Shared-Constraint Approach to Multi-leader Multi-follower Games: Abstract

 \section{Abstract}

-Multi-leader multi-follower games are a class of hierarchical games in which a collection of leaders compete in a Nash game constrained by the equilibrium conditions of another Nash game amongst the followers. \us{The resulting equilibrium problems are complicated by nonconvex agent problems and therefore providing tractable conditions for existence of global or even local equilibria has proved challenging.} Consequently, much of the extant research on this topic is either model specific or relies on weaker notions of equilibria. \us{In the first part of the paper}, we provide what is perhaps the first general existence to such games.
-Our central idea is to relate the global minima of certain optimization problems to equilibria of these games.
-We show that if the objectives of the leaders admit a \textit{quasi-potential} function, one can construct an optimization problem (a mathematical program with equilibrium constraints (MPEC)) whose global minimum is an equilibrium of the game.
-In effect existence of equilibria can be guaranteed by \us{the solvability of} an optimization problem, which \us{holds under mild conditions}.

-We then consider a \textit{modified} formulation in which every leader is cognizant of the equilibrium constraints of all leaders, leading to a {\em shared constraint game}. \us{This modification} allows for more general objectives functions and it is shown that when the leader objectives admit a potential function, the global minima of an optimization problem where the potential function is minimized over the shared constraint, are equilibria of the modified \mlmfg.
-Importantly, equilibria of this modified game {\em contain} the equilibria, if any, of the original game.

-In both instances, local minima and B-stationary points of the associated optimization problem are shown to be local Nash equilibria and Nash B-stationary points of the corresponding \mlmfg.
-We note through several examples that such {potential} multi-leader multi-follower games capture a breadth of application problems of interest.
-We demonstrate these findings on a multi-leader multi-follower Cournot game.
+Multi-leader multi-follower games are a class of hierarchical games in which a collection of leaders compete in a Nash game constrained by the equilibrium conditions of another Nash game amongst the followers. {The resulting \textit{equilibrium problem with equilibrium constraints} is complicated by nonconvex agent problems and therefore providing tractable conditions for existence of global or even local equilibria for it has proved challenging.} Consequently, much of the extant research on this topic is either model specific or relies on weaker notions of equilibria.
+We consider a \textit{modified} formulation in which every leader is cognizant of the equilibrium constraints of all leaders.
+Equilibria of this modified game {\em contain} the equilibria, if any, of the original game.
+The new formulation has a constraint structure called {\em shared constraints}, and our main result shows that if the leader objectives admit a potential function, the global minimizers of the potential function over the shared constraint are equilibria of the modified formulation.
+We provide another existence result using fixed point theory that does not require potentiality.
+Additionally, local minima, B-stationary, and strong-stationary points of this minimization are shown to be local Nash equilibria, Nash B-stationary, and Nash strong-stationary points of the corresponding \mlmfg.
+We demonstrate the relationship between {\em variational equilibria} associated with this modified shared-constraint game and equilibria of the original game from the standpoint of the multiplier sets and show how equilibria of the original formulation may be recovered.
+We note through several examples that such {potential} multi-leader multi-follower games capture a breadth of application problems of interest and demonstrate our findings on a multi-leader multi-follower Cournot game.